Connect with others who understand.

 There are six classes of lupus nephritis.
 The classes are defined by the amount of damage to the kidneys and renal function (how well the kidney works).
 Classes can be written using Arabic numbers (e.g., class 2 or class 3) or Roman numerals (e.g., class II or class III).

-The following describes the stages of lupus nephritis and the symptoms associated with each stage.
+The following describes the six classes of lupus nephritis and the symptoms associated with each stage.

 Class 1: Minimal Mesangial Glomerulonephritis

-Class 1 is diagnosed when there’s little or no kidney damage, but some immune activity — called an immune deposit or immune complex — is present.
-These are complexes of the antibodies made by the immune system.
+Class 1 (class I) is diagnosed when there’s little or no kidney damage, but some immune activity — called an immune deposit or immune complex — is present.
 A person with class 1 lupus nephritis will generally have no symptoms.

 Class 2: Mesangial Proliferative Glomerulonephritis